DustinKeovanna/cse15l-lab-reports/lab report1.md

 /home/lecture1

 ```
 This shows lecture1 being an input for the command, and the 2nd line shows we're in the lecture1 directory.
+This means the working directory we're currently in is lecture1.
+No error occurs when given a working directory input for using the cd command.

 (given a file path as an argument)
 ```